NUPulmonary/Doublehit_Human_scRNA_Analysis/README.md

 ## Acknowledgments

-* We thank Northwestern IT and QUEST for their support
+* Northwestern IT and QUEST for their support
 * NIH funding
 * Driskill Graduate Program in Life Science